J. T. Hassell

-Early life and high school
+Early life

 Hassell was born with only two fingers on his left hand due to a deformity.
 He grew up in Titusville, Florida and attended Titusville High School before transferring to Astronaut High School.

 College career

 Hassell began his collegiate career at South Dakota State.
 He started all 14 of the Jackrabbits games at linebacker as a true freshman and recorded 41 tackles, four tackles for loss, a sack and an interception.
 Hassell played in 12 games as a sophomore with 21 tackles.
 Following the end of the season, he decided to transfer to the Division II Florida Institute of Technology in order to be closer to his family.

-After sitting out a year due NCAA transfer rules, Hassell led the Panthers and finished fifth in the Gulf South Conference (GSC) with 78 tackles and was named second-team all-conference as a redshirt junior.
+After sitting out a year due to NCAA transfer rules, Hassell led the Panthers and finished fifth in the Gulf South Conference (GSC) with 78 tackles and was named second-team all-conference as a redshirt junior.
 As a redshirt senior, he made 124 tackles, 9.5 tackles for loss, 4.5 sacks for 34 yards and three forced fumbles and was named first-team All-GSC and the conference Defensive Player of the Year, as well as a first-team All-American by the American Football Coaches Association and the D2CCA, and a second-team All-American by the Associated Press.